ElmoDFGD/ElmoRim/README.md

 With these specs the game runs at 60fps@1080p and around 45fps@1440p (in exteriors, 60 fps in interiors).

-Recommendations on how to change the balance between visual quality/performance are provided [below](#tweaking-the-game-settings)
+Recommendations on how to tweak the balance between visual quality/performance are provided [below](#tweaking-the-game-settings)

 Modlist size: X GB (of which Y GB are downloads)